cancerberoSgx/flor/README.md

   * renders Elements and their children and text nodes in the program
   * supports element props cascading / propagation. currently 2 modes
   * central method for writing
+  * screen buffer: in memory representation of what's currently printed on the screen
+    * Optional
+    * Tests to verify it doesn't affect performance.
-  * in memory representation of whet's in the screen so we can query / assert in tests.
-Optional but dont affecct performance
+    * Necessary to tests so we can query / assert against printed output.
   * border drawing
+  * writeArea attribute to ensure writing only on a certain area at a given time.

 ## Core component library
  * <Input> and input()  like html input - single line.
 Base abstract class designed to build up input els from there